ehrenb/machina-docs/docs/source/worker_development/worker.rst

 This top-level configuration file belongs in machina/configs/workers/youranalysismodule.json.
 This file allows for reconfiguration without rebuilding of images or code.
 This file must be named after the worker class name that it corresponds to.
 Configuration data set in this file is made available through the worker module's 'self.config["worker"] attribute.
-Log level is handled by the Worker base class to automatically adjust the subclass logging level.
+Log level is handled by the Worker base class to automatically adjust the subclass logging level if it is overridden in the configuration.

 .. code-block:: json